ashprao/ansort/README.md

 ├── LICENSE                     # MIT License
 ├── go.mod                      # Go module definition
 ├── ansort.go                   # Main package implementation
-├── ansort_test.go              # Unit tests for the package
+├── ansort_test.go              # Core sorting functionality tests
+├── config_test.go              # Configuration and functional options tests
+├── external_sort_key_test.go   # External system integration tests
 └── examples/                   # Usage examples and demos
-    └── basic/
+    ├── basic/
-        └── main.go             # Basic usage example
+    │   └── main.go             # Basic usage example
+    └── external_sort_key/
+        └── main.go             # External system integration example
 ```

 ### Key Artifacts

 #### Core Files
 - **`ansort.go`** - The main package implementation containing all sorting logic, types, and functions
-- **`ansort_test.go`** - Comprehensive test suite ensuring code quality and correctness
+- **`ansort_test.go`** - Core sorting functionality tests including natural sorting, tokenization, and basic API tests
+- **`config_test.go`** - Configuration and functional options tests covering case sensitivity, leading zeros, and validation
+- **`external_sort_key_test.go`** - External system integration tests for sort key generation and consistency verification
 - **`go.mod`** - Go module file defining the module path and Go version requirements

 #### Examples
 - **`examples/`** - Directory containing practical usage examples
   - **`examples/basic/main.go`** - Demonstrates basic package usage and functionality
+  - **`examples/external_sort_key/main.go`** - Demonstrates external system integration with sort key generation

 This structure follows Go package conventions and provides clear separation of concerns between implementation, testing, documentation, and examples.

 ## Usage Guide

+The package provides functionality for two distinct use cases at opposite ends of a data pipeline:

+### Use Case 1: Direct Natural Sorting
+When you control the sorting process and can perform natural comparison directly on your data.

+### Use Case 2: External System Integration
+When you need to store data in external systems (databases, search engines) that only support lexicographic sorting, but you want natural ordering to be preserved.

+---

+## Direct Natural Sorting

-The package provides two main approaches for sorting: **convenience functions** for simple use cases and **sorter objects** for integration with Go's standard library.
+Use these approaches when you can control the sorting process directly: **convenience functions** for simple use cases and **sorter objects** for integration with Go's standard library.

-### When to Use Which Approach
+### When to Use Direct Natural Sorting

 **Use convenience functions** (`SortStrings`, `Compare`) when:
 - You want to sort data directly with minimal setup